-^{} Counterparties using Model 1 do not have to send an instruction message to their HCB.
-Therefore, the HCB in Model 1 does not make a request to the Deutsche Bundesbank to increase the global amount, and the TPA does not receive such a request from the Deutsche Bundesbank.
+Note: Counterparties using Model 1 do not have to send an instruction message to their HCB.
+Therefore, the HCB in Model 1 does not make a request to the Deutsche Bundesbank to increase the global amount, and the TPA does

-Steps
+Steps:

-- 1. The counterparty of the HCB sends a triparty instruction to the triparty agent to request the increase of the global amount (MT527 Triparty Collateral Instruction); - The triparty agent validates the message, automatically allocates eligible securities to the extent collateral is available, earmarks (flags) the securities on the account of the counterparty for a pledge in favour of the HCB; - 3.
+- 1. The counterparty of the HCB sends a triparty instruction to the triparty agent to request the increase of the global amount (MT527 Triparty Collateral Instruction); - 2.
+The triparty agent validates the message, automatically allocates eligible securities to the extent collateral is available, earmarks (flags) the securities on the account of the counterparty for a pledge in favour of the HCB; - 3.
 Then the triparty agent confirms to the CCB (step 3a) and the counterparty (step 3b) the allocated global amount (MT558); - 4.
 The CCB ascertains that the instruction is valid (format validation); - 5.
-The CCB forwards the confirmation to the HCB (MT558); - 6.
-The HCB ascertains that the instruction is valid - 7.
-The HCB undertakes all necessary steps to update the credit line of the counterparty.
+The CCB forwards the confirmation to the HCB (MT558); 6.
+The HCB ascertains that the instruction is valid: - The HCB ascertains that the instruction is valid, The HCB undertakes all necessary steps to update the credit line of the counterparty.